SantosLab Carcará

-The SantosLab Carcará is a Brazilian light weight unmanned aerial vehicle designed to be transported by a single soldier.
+The SantosLab Carcará is a Brazilian lightweight unmanned aerial vehicle designed to be transported by a single soldier.
 The soldier's height allows takeoff and landing in restricted areas where other aircraft are unable to operate.
-It is designed to be used in any theater even if it is without roads or paths, or surrounded by obstacles.
+It is designed to be used in any theater, even if it is without roads or paths, or surrounded by obstacles.

-It is designed to be used by Brazilian Marine Corps infantry in real-time reconnaissance.
+It is designed for the Brazilian Marine Corps infantry in real-time reconnaissance.

 Characteristics

 The Carcará was ordered by the Brazilian Navy to equip an infantry Marine Corps.
-The Navy wanted a UAV with stealth features which was lightweight, flexible and resistant.
-The Carcará has a low acoustic signature, can be controlled by a single soldier and can gather telemetry data.
+The Navy wanted a UAV with stealth features that was lightweight, flexible, and resistant.
+The Carcará has a low acoustic signature, can be controlled by a single soldier, and can gather telemetry data.
 It can be programmed to follow a target automatically.
-To the naked eye while in the air, it is very similar to a caracara.
+To the naked eye, while in the air, it looks like a caracara.